isomerpages/govtech-corp/_careers/Why Join GovTech/How We Hire.md

 **What will be discussed during the interview?**

-1) Role-related questions<br>
+1. Role-related questions
 * Technical questions related to the role will be asked for an assessment of your technical competencies
 * Share with us your previous experiences that will directly contribute to your success in not just the role you’re interviewing for, but also in meeting GovTech’s wider goals

-2) Thinking and analytical skills<br>
+2. Thinking and analytical skills<br>
 * We are not looking for model answers.
 We want to see how you break down challenges, and the thought process that led to your solution

-3) Fit with GovTech’s A-B-C values<br>
+3. Fit with GovTech’s A-B-C values<br>
 *  Share how you live out our values of being Agile, Bold, and Collaborative in your personal and professional life

-4) Questions<br>
+4. Questions<br>
 * Interviews are a 2-way process.
 We’ve put you in front of a panel of GovTechies for you to ask all the questions you need

 **How to prepare for the interview?**

-1) Do your homework.
+1. Do your homework.
 Knowledge about GovTech and understanding the job you are applying could give you the advantage<br>
 *  Anticipate questions and answer each of them with a story that will allow you to put your point across<br>
 * Substantiate your answers with figures to give the panel a better understanding of your achievements<br>
 * Showcase your critical thinking skills by suggesting ways in which you will revisit certain solutions and better them

-2) Grab this opportunity to inquire deeper about the role or about us
+2. Grab this opportunity to inquire deeper about the role or about us

-3) Make a list of questions that you’d like us to answer.
-We might not have all the answers during the interview, but we’ll definitely look for the answers and get back to you
+3. Make a list of questions that you’d like us to answer.
+* We might not have all the answers during the interview, but we’ll definitely look for the answers and get back to you

  ##### Decision

 1) We will objectively review your application after all the interview rounds, before making our decision based on trusted frameworks and pre-determined criteria
 2) If you’re selected for the position, we will contact you after the final interview with a verbal offer
 3) Thereafter, you can expect to start your adventure as a GovTechie.

 ### Join Us Today!